-You know generally what’s coming when we talk about quality of life.
+You know what’s coming when we talk about quality of life.

 In this case, the news is that Zani is terminally ill.

 In early August, she started to cough.
 Clara and my friend’s dog had both just suffered a respiratory infection in sequence, so I assumed it was the same thing, but it didn’t go away.
-I talked to my vet and she prescribed Zani some antibiotics.
-About two weeks later Zani started having a GI problem.
+I talked to my vet, and she prescribed Zani some antibiotics.
+About two weeks later, Zani started having a GI problem.
 I talked to the vet and we discussed some options, including a minor surgical procedure.
-But with her ongoing respiratory problem, she didn’t want to put her under unless she had to, and the condition did seem to stabilize.
+But with her ongoing respiratory problem, she didn’t want to put her under unless she had to, and the condition seemed to stabilize.

 I wanted to keep my options open in case, for some wild reason, chemotherapy would be appropriate, so they did a needle aspiration biopsy to confirm.
 But it came back negative for anything—cancer cells or infection.
 Yet this stuff was growing inside her.

 So Zani has something that is likely cancer, and probably lymphoma, but not definitively diagnosed.
 The other affected areas of her body would be difficult, impossible, or painful to biopsy.
 Behind her eye?
 No thanks.
 Rectal tissue, lots of bleeding and discomfort, and the area is already being stressed.
 An ultrasound-guided needle biopsy of her lungs would still be a shot in the dark, trying to hit a nodule and gather enough cells.
 And it would be risky to anesthetize her for any of this.
 But these locations: lungs, GI system, and eyes are typical places for lymphoma to develop.